sparkflows/sparkflows-docs/docs/operations/logs.rst

 * Fire Scala engine
 * Fire PySpark engine (If PySpark is configured.)

-You can view the Logs for each of the processes.

-You can view the Logs either by logging into the VM on which Fire Insights is installed or from the UI with admin access.
+You can view the logs for each process either by logging into the VM where Fire Insights is installed or through the UI with admin access.

 Logs for Fire Server
 ----------